Psychedelic mushroom store

 Magic mushroom stores are known to exist throughout certain states in the United States like California and certain provinces in Canada like British Columbia and Ontario.
 A notable example is a store called ShroomLand LA in the Venice Beach neighborhood of Los Angeles in California.
 Psychedelic mushroom stores are also known to operate online in the United States and Canada.
 Numerous stores were prevalent in the United Kingdom in the 2000s when a legal loophole allowed magic mushrooms to be sold, but the loophole was closed in 2005 and the products stopped being sold.
 Similarly, there were numerous stores selling magic mushrooms in the Netherlands in the 1990s and 2000s, but magic mushrooms became illegal in this country in 2008.
 However, magic truffles, which are the psilocybin-containing sclerotium of magic mushrooms, have remained legal and sold in the Netherlands due to another legal loophole.
 Stores and/or cafes in other parts of the world have also been known to sell magic mushroom products, including in Brazil, Indonesia, Jamaica, and Thailand, among other countries and territories.

+On 28 November 2022, voters in the state of Colorado voted to decriminalize the possession, growing, and sharing of five psychedelics for personal use: psilocybin, psilocyn, dimethyltryptamine (DMT), ibogaine, and mescaline, for those aged 21-years-old and over, via Proposition 122.
+Decriminalization officially took effect by law in Colorado on 27 December 2022.
+While not "stores", the initiative also included the provision to legalize "healing centers" that are licensed by the state's Department of Regulatory Agencies, where those aged 21 and over can buy, consume, and take psychedelics under supervision.
+On 1 July 2023, the state created the Natural Medicine Advisory Board and a division within the Department of Revenue for regulating and licensing the listed fungi and plants.
+The Department of Revenue's Natural Medicine Division issued Colorado's first healing center business license on 31 March 2025.
+The first healing center in Colorado opened in July 2025.

+Psilocybin-containing mushroom stores in Canada were comprehensively studied and described in 2026.